fledge-iot/fledge/docs/rest_api_guide/02_RESTauthentication.rst

 .. note::

-   This entry point is only avaialable to users with the *admin* role.
+   This entry point is only available to users with the *admin* role.

 Get All Users
 -------------